adrelanos/aeternity-wiki/Terminal-interface-commands.md

 ## What you must know before!

-This commands are _internal commands_ this internal commands of æternity are handled by an internal module called (internal_handler.erl) this module you finde under the sources folder „Networking“
+This commands are _internal commands_ this internal commands of æternity are handled by an internal module called (internal_handler.erl) this module you finde under the sources folder „Networking“ inside this [file](../../../aeternity/testnet/blob/master/src/networking/internal_handler.erl)